Kent Downs Line Station History

 East Malling Halt opened in 1913.
 It was originally built out of sleepers before being rebuilt with concrete in the late 1950s.
 The line was electrified in July 1939.
 In 1988 the ticket office closed.
 Around this time, the platforms were also extended so they could take 8-car trains.
 In 1993 the original 1913 shelter was replaced by the more common ‘bus shelters’.

 Kemsing Station opened on 1st June 1874. freight services were withdrawn on 31st October 1960 and the line was electrified in June 1962.
 The signal boxed closed as early as 30th September 1964.
 In 1985, the station was no longer staffed and all the station buildings were subsequently demolished.

 West Malling Station was opened on 1st June 1874 as part of the Maidstone Line from Swanley to Maidstone.
 Freight services were withdrawn during May 1964.
 The signal box continued to use semaphore signals until it finally closed in December 1983.
 In April 1999, for Kings Hill was added to the station boards as the old West Malling Airfield become a huge housing and industrial development.

-Kent CRP would like to thank Roy Moore and the Kent Photo Archive, David Glasspool from Kentrail, Peter Gricerman, Ashford Borough Council Museum, Kemsing Historical Society and Snodland Museum for their permission to use copies of their photos.
+Kent CRP would like to thank Roy Moore and the Kent Photo Archive, The Bangay Family (BG photos past and present), David Glasspool from Kentrail, Peter Gricerman, Ashford Borough Council Museum, East Malling Conservation Group, Kemsing Historical Society and Snodland Museum for their permission to use copies of their photos.
 Thank you also to Charing and District Local History Society for the photos and to Steve Beck and all the team who created the Charing Digital Archive.
 We would also like to thank Middleton Press for giving us permission to use photographs from their book Swanley to Ashford.

 If you have any old historical photos or additional information, please do get in touch and we will be delighted to add them to the site.